nkathireshan/Power-of-Data-Transformation-in-Model-Building/README.md

 After transformation, just the Statistical model Logistic Regression itself gives 98% Accuracy and SVM out performed it by giving 100% prediction result.

+Read Wiki, for mor understanding about Responce Rate calculation.